-Tanya Núñez (she/her) is a filmmaker, multimedia artist, and cultural worker residing in Tucson, Arizona.
+Tanya Núñez is a Chicana filmmaker, human rights activist, and cultural worker in Tucson, Arizona.

 She’s from a small border town in the Southeast corner of Arizona.
 Her life experience growing up in the militarized U.S. – Mexico borderlands in a post-9/11 world has influenced much of her artistic and political work.

 With a BFA in Film & Television from the University of Arizona, she uses film, video journalism, graphic design, music, and other forms of media to give voice to the voiceless and document resistance in the face of oppression.